 In one of the most memorable FA Cup Finals Blackpool beat Bolton Wanderers

 4-3 at Wembley.
-It was know as the ‘Matthews Final’ although it was Stan
+It was know as the ‘Matthews Final’ as a 38-year-old

 - FA Cup results 1952/53